replit/ReplitLM/README.md

 We recommend any further training, pre-training and finetuning of the Replit models with MosaicML's [LLM Foundry](https://github.com/mosaicml/llm-foundry) and [Composer](https://github.com/mosaicml/composer).

-Our Replit models are compatible with LLM Foundry and can be trained/tuned in a highly optimzied way with LLM Foundry + Composer using state of the art training techniques, architectural components, optimizers, and more.
+Our Replit models are compatible with LLM Foundry and can be trained/tuned in a highly optimized way with LLM Foundry + Composer using state of the art training techniques, architectural components, optimizers, and more.
 All models, LLM Foundry and the Composer training framework are Pytorch-based.
 Using these you can train the Replit models on your own datasets.

 The following steps give you the outline of what needs to be done to train the models with links to the LLM Foundry documentation sections needed for each step: